 Hohensalzburg fortress

 We have not forgotten one of the most obvious sights in Salzburg, the Hohensalzburg fortress.
-Take the funicular from the old town and up to the fortress.
-Guided tours in the fortress give you a little insight into life during the Middle Ages.
+Take the funicular from the old town up to the fortress.
+Guided tours in the fortress give you insight into life during the Middle Ages.
 Of course, the view from up here is fantastic!
 Not only over Salzburg, but also north into Germany, and south towards the Alps.
 Several courtyards within the fortress are almost reminiscent of small villages, especially on market days.
 Hohensalzburg is therefore worth spending at least a couple of hours on.

 Out of season